edvargas/study/awsStudy.md

             - Tenancy (Host, Dedicated, Default)
     - Spot Instances - short workloads, cheap, can lose instances (less reliable)
         - Can get a discount of up to 90% comparated to On-demand
-        - Instances that you can "lose" at any point of time if your ma price is less than the current spot price
+        - Instances that you can "lose" at any point of time if your max price is less than the current spot price
         - The MOST cost-efficient instances in AWS

         - Useful for workloads that are resilient to failure